ANDRESOTELO/Basic_CRUD_Front/README.md

-# Izeven technical test
+# CRUD Application
-For this technical test, I have been asked to create a web application with which the user can interact with a database, perform basic interactions (CRUD) with some of the tables and display information from some of the tables in the browser.
+For this CRUD I create a web application with which the user can interact with a database, perform basic interactions (CRUD) with some of the tables and display information from some of the tables in the browser.
 # Technologies
 For the backend:
 - Python